How To Design The IT Architecture of a Digital Bank

 How to Design Your IT Architecture for Digital Banking

 Banks are required to maintain compliance with security regulations.
 Security of the IT infrastructure is essential to protect sensitive customer data, comply with regulatory requirements and ensure that the bank has a secure IT environment.
 Banks must ensure that their cloud providers have adequate cyber-security controls and practices.
-The cloud can help banks improve their security posture by distributing workloads across multiple data centers.
+Cloud solutions can help banks improve their security posture by distributing workloads across multiple data centers.

 Digital banking platforms must support compliance with regulations such as UDAAP or GDPR.
 An organization may use one or more tiers of security controls, depending on its risk profile and business needs.
 Security includes encryption at rest and in transit, digital identity and privacy management, user authentication and authorization, website security, application security, and security monitoring capabilities.
 In particular, banks should have a secure digital banking platform with appropriate isolation of consumer data.
 A bank's digital banking platform must also consider any compliance standards or guidelines to which the bank's activities are subject.